 - You must understand that come along with each strategy and choose which one works best for you.

-How to get started with cryptocurrency?
+How to get started with cryptocurrency in South Africa?

 Getting started with cryptocurrency is easy.
 All you need is a wallet to store your cryptocurrencies and a credible place to buy crypto from!